The Selvedge Masterlist: Our Ultimate Jeans Guide

 If you’re looking for something with a little more room, try the Stanton

-You can buy Rogue Territory here: Stag Provisions (US), Brooklyn Clothing (CA), Redcast Heritage (ES)
+You can buy Rogue Territory here: Redcast Heritage (ES), Stag Provisions (US), Brooklyn Clothing (CA)

 Indigofera Nash 29 Handdip (13 oz.)

-Our first entry from a maker outside of Japan, the Indigoferas can go cuff to cuff with just about any of their East Asian competitors.
+One of the truly remarkable selvedge brands to be found in the lands outside of Japan, Indigofera can go cuff to cuff with just about any of their East Asian competitors.
 With a distinctly European bent to their styling, Indigofera cut slantwise across the scene with truly stand-out pieces that get noticed even in an exceptionally well-dressed crowd.

-We’re also big fans of their Clints. and the Nash in their heavier Shiroyama denim.
+We’re also big fans of Indigofera’s Clints. and their Nash in their heavier Shiroyama denim.

 Indigofera is sold at these fine retailers: Franklin & Poe (US) and Brooklyn Clothing (CA)